jayeswit/Econometrics-Portfolio/README.md

-# Econometrics Portfolio – Jared Swit
+# Econometrics Portfolio

-This repository contains applied econometric projects using STATA and OLS regression.
+This repository contains applied econometrics projects completed using STATA.
-Each project demonstrates statistical modeling, hypothesis testing, and economic interpretation.
+The work focuses on regression modeling, hypothesis testing, and economic interpretation of results.

 ---

-## 📊 Projects
+## Projects

-### 🏠 Housing Price Valuation Model
+### Housing Price Valuation Model
-OLS regression analyzing determinants of housing prices.
+OLS regression examining the determinants of housing prices.

-**Techniques Used:**
-- Log transformations
-- Robust standard errors
-- Joint significance testing
-- Economic interpretation of coefficients

----
+Includes log transformations, robust standard errors, and joint hypothesis testing.

-### 🏭 Cobb-Douglas Production Function
+### Cobb-Douglas Production Function
 Estimation of a Cobb-Douglas production function using log-linear OLS.

-**Techniques Used:**
-- Log-linear modeling
-- Robust regression
-- Joint hypothesis testing
-- Constant Returns to Scale testing
+Includes joint significance testing and a test for constant returns to scale.

 ---

-## 🛠 Tools
+## Methods and Tools

 - STATA
-- OLS Regression
+- Ordinary Least Squares (OLS)
+- Robust Standard Errors
-- Hypothesis Testing
+- Joint Hypothesis Testing
-- Econometric Interpretation
+- Log-Linear Modeling

 ---

-## 📌 Purpose
+## Purpose

-This portfolio demonstrates applied econometrics skills for roles in:

-- Data Analysis
-- Finance
-- Economic Research
-- Investment Analysis

----

-**Author:** Jared Swit
-Economics | Quantitative Analysis | Finance
+The goal of this repository is to demonstrate practical econometric analysis and clear interpretation of statistical results in applied settings.